dnotes/vite-plugin-gray-matter/README.md

 section, before the main content of the file, which will be provided on its own in the returned object.
 AFAIK [gray-matter] is the only file reader which supports this convention.

-**IMPORTANT NOTE:** This plugin **does not render** the Markdown content as HTML, it only obtains the data for use in [Vite].
-You can then use any Markdown parser to obtain the necessary HTML.

 ## Installation